GabrielMoreau/winsoft-main/_obsolete/virtualbox6/README.md

 # VirtualBox6 - Oracle Hypervisor for virtual machines

+:warning: This is an obsolete package that is no longer supported.

+* Obsolete : 2024/01

 VirtualBox supports the creation and management of guest virtual machines running Windows, Linux.